adrienharnay/ssr-starter-pack/README.md

   },
 ];
 ```
+_For this rule, use the same config on the server than on the client, except for `emitFile: false` on the server_

+Thanks to [url-loader](https://github.com/webpack-contrib/url-loader), images which weigh less than 20kb after compression will be inlined, while larger images will be loaded by the browser.

 _Did you say compression?_

 Yes!
-While we're at it, why not using [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) which provides a way to compress images at build time, so we can ensure our users only download the most optimized content?
+While we're at it, we will use [image-webpack-loader](https://github.com/tcoopman/image-webpack-loader) which provides a way to compress images at build time, so we can ensure our users only download the most optimized content.

-_Tip: for this rule, use the same config on the server than on the client, except for `emitFile: false` on the server_

 And voila!
 Images are generated by the client build, and ignored by the server build (because the output would be the same).